 In incontinent dogs, the muscular tissue at the base of the bladder is not strong and tight enough.
 Therefore, it is easier for bacteria to migrate up the urethra and colonize the bladder, causing infections.

 In addition, dogs with urinary incontinence may be more prone to skin irritations caused by urine scalding.
 Since urine can burn the skin, if an incontinent dog "wets her bed" and the urine remains in contact with the skin for long periods of time, it can cause severe irritations.

-Since conventional treatment for this health issue is not totally satisfactory at times, it is advisable to consider using natural remedies if your dog suffers from hormone-induced incontinence.
-Effective natural treatment options include the use of herbs, homeopathic remedies, and sometimes acupuncture.
-Please visit this page for more information.
+Since conventional treatment for this health issue is not totally satisfactory at times, you may want to consider using natural remedies if your dog suffers from hormone-induced incontinence.